-In Singapore, you can borrow cash loans from financial institutions such as banks, moneylenders, virtual banks, and online-based moneylenders.
-With lendela.com, you are able to carefully review different lenders by comparing the conditions for their loan offers before selecting the one that suits you the best.
+In Singapore, you can borrow cash loans from loan providers such as banks, financial institutions, virtual banks, and online-based financial institutions.
+With lendela.com, you can carefully review all the offers you qualify for from different banks and financial institutions before selecting the one that suits you the best.

 2. Fill out the Application Form

 Get access to multiple cash loan offers by filling out Lendela’s online application form – you should be able to complete the application within minutes.
-Your application will be sent to various lenders that are suitable for you, for free.
-To receive offers, you will need to fill out the required information in the application form and upload the required documents on your Lendela account (we will inform you about the documents that are required after your application is submitted).
+Your application will then be sent to various banks for potential offers for free.
+At this point, you will also be asked to upload the required documents to your Lendela account (we will inform you about the documents that are required after your application is submitted).
 The main eligibility requirements for a cash loan include:

 3. Wait for Loan Approval and Disbursement

-If you are qualified for a cash loan and provide all the required documents, the funds will be released into your account as soon as you sign the final agreement with the lender (at the lender’s office).
-Remember that the disbursement is subject to final processing and credit checks by the lender.
-When the money is disbursed, you can go ahead and use the cash as you want, but do not forget to start repaying the loan.
+If you qualify for a cash loan and have provided all the required documents, the funds will be released into your account as soon as you sign the final agreement with the bank.
+Remember that the disbursement is subject to final processing and credit checks by the bank.
+When the money is disbursed, you can go ahead and use the cash as you wish, but do not forget to start your repayment.